IceQ1337/SteamBanChecker/README.md

 - Submit a **Pull Request** so I can review your changes

 ### Donating
-If you find this bot useful, you can support me by donating items via steam.
+If you find this script useful, you can support me by donating items via steam.
 - [Steam Trade Link](https://steamcommunity.com/tradeoffer/new/?partner=169517256&token=77MTawmP)

 ### License